-LGIM is the Scheme's Investment Manager.
+LGIM is the Scheme's Investment Manager and Partners Group (UK) Limited is the Sub-Investment Manager.
 Investments are in unitised funds which are registered in the Republic of Ireland.

-The Investment Managers is remunerated on a fee basis calculated as a percentage of the assets under management.
+The Investment Manager and Sub-Investment Manager are remunerated on a fee basis calculated as a percentage of the assets under management.